AUROVA-LAB/aurova_machine_learning/Dockerfiles/maskrcnn_dgx_a100/README.md

 - Wandb

 # Example of use
+0. Get cuDNN 8.1.0.77 (cudnn-11.2-linux-x64-v8.1.0.77.tgz) from https://developer.nvidia.com/cudnn and place it at the same level as the Dockerfile (aurova_machine_learning/Dockerfiles/maskrcnn_dgx_a100/).

 1. Clone this repository, navigate to the path where the Dockerfile is and build it:
 ```
 git clone https://github.com/AUROVA-LAB/aurova_machine_learning.git